Gozzano, Piedmont

 Gozzano (/it/; Gozzoeun) is a comune (municipality) in the Province of Novara in the Italian region of Piedmont, located about 100 km northeast of Turin and about 35 km northwest of Novara.

 Gozzano borders the following municipalities: Bolzano Novarese, Borgomanero, Briga Novarese, Gargallo, Invorio, Orta San Giulio, Pogno, San Maurizio d'Opaglio, and Soriso.

+The Comboni Missionaries operated a novitiate for their intending missionaries in Gozzano during the 1950s and 1960s.

 Sport

 Gozzano's football team is A.C.
-Gozzano, founded in 1924 and playing its home games at Stadio Alfredo d'Albertas.
+Gozzano, founded in 1924.
+The team plays its home games at Stadio Alfredo d'Albertas.